-Each student enrolled in this course will be expected to meet course objectives that are presented within the applicable framework of the Texas Board of Nursing (TBON) Disseminated Essential Competencies of Graduates from Texas Nursing Programs (DEC's), the American Association of Colleges of Nursing (AACN) Essentials of Baccalaureate Education for Professional Nursing Practice (BSM Essentials), and the QSEN Knowledge, Skills and Attitudes (KSA's) in this course.
+Each student enrolled in the course will be expected to meet course objectives that are presented within the applicable framework of the Texas Board of Nursing (TBON) Disseminated Essential Competencies of Graduates from Texas Nursing programs (DEC's), the American Association of College of Nursing (AACN) Essentials of Baccalaureate Education for Professional Nursing Practice (BSN Essentials), and the Quality and Safety Education for Nurses (QSEN) Knowledge, Skills and Attitudes (KSA's) in this course.
+Following each outcome, standards that are met within the framework of the course objective will be identified in the order of DEC's, BSN Essentials, and QSEN.

-The student will be able to:
+At the end of the course, the student will be able to: